Categories: Restorative Dentistry

 Can a Dental Crown Help You Keep Your Tooth?

 Dental crowns are one of the more popular forms of restorative dental treatment, and for many good reasons.
-Designed to mimic healthy, natural tooth’s crown, the restoration is meant to be bonded over a tooth that’s been damaged or structurally compromised in some way.
+Designed to mimic a healthy, natural tooth’s crown, the restoration is meant to be bonded over a tooth that’s been damaged or structurally compromised in some way.
 Given the progressive nature of tooth damage (your tooth doesn’t heal, so any damage will only grow worse), a dental crown can often be the most effective way to save your tooth and preserve its remaining healthy, natural structure.

 The importance of structural integrity